Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: Comparison Tests

 Another way of judging the characteristics of an SPH setup is to measure the particle noise inside a uniform distribution of particles within a uniform density distribution.
 In an ideal situation, all the pressure forces of individual particles cancel out, and the net force is 0 or very small compared to an individual force.
 Then, the contribution to the pressure force of an individual SPH particle $i$ on another particle $j$ is \citep{MonaghanSPH}

 For our test, we set up conditions such that the particle masses $m_i=1$, the average pressure $\bar P_i=1$ and the average density $\bar\rho_i=1$.
 Thus, we expect a single particle to contribute $|{\nabla W_{ij}}|\approx 0.08$ on average to the acceleration term.
-Assuming Poisson noise, we thus expect the noise for a random configuration to be on the order of $(N_{\rm neigh})^{1/2}\, |{\nabla W_{ij}}|=0.64$ for 64 neighbors.
-Our random configuration yields a value of $0.60\pm0.25$ in our test setup, consistent with expectations.
+Assuming Poisson noise, we thus expect the noise for a random configuration to be on the order of $(N_{\rm neigh})^{1/2}\, |{\nabla W_{ij}}|=0.64$ for 64 neighbors.\footnote{Although this relationship suggests that increasing $N_{\rm neigh}$---by, implicitly, increasing $h$---would conveniently reduce noise, \citet{price12} notes that such stretching amounts to an arbitrary change in the weighting of a neighboring particle at a given distance and does not lead to formal convergence of the density estimate, while using higher-order spline kernels improves the smoothness of the density estimate without changing the definition of $h$ and should be the standard approach.} Our random configuration yields a value of $0.60\pm0.25$ in our test setup, consistent with expectations.
 We will take this measured value of 0.6 as a reference point to measure the performance of the other setup methods in terms of ``fractional Poisson noise''.

 As expected, the uniform lattice configurations yield a perfect equilibrium down to machine precision.
 The quaquaversal tiling on the other hand shows very poor performance again, with a particle noise of about $30\%$ the Poisson level, consistent with our findings in the density interpolation accuracy.
 Both the shell setup ($3.9\pm1.7\%$), the gravitational glass ($3.1\pm1.3\%$) and WVT ($3.9\pm1.7\%$) reduce the noise by an order of magnitude.
-All quoted noise values are measured for 64 neighbors, and can be further reduced by increasing the number of neighbors.
-We expect the noise to drop as $N_{\rm neigh}^{-1/2}$, i.e. doubling the number of neighbors will decrease the numerical noise by only about $30\%$.